lukeburciu/illumio-mcp-server/README.md

 ### Tools

 #### Workload Management
-- `get-workloads` - Retrieve workloads from PCE
+- `get-workloads` - Retrieve all workloads from PCE
-- `create-workload` - Create an unmanaged workload
+- `create-workload` - Create an unmanaged workload with specified name, IP addresses, and labels
-- `update-workload` - Update existing workload properties
+- `update-workload` - Update an existing workload's properties
-- `delete-workload` - Remove a workload from PCE
+- `delete-workload` - Remove a workload from PCE by name

 #### Label Operations
-- `create-label` - Create a new label
+- `create-label` - Create a new label with key-value pair
-- `delete-label` - Remove an existing label
+- `delete-label` - Remove an existing label by key-value pair
 - `get-labels` - Retrieve all labels from PCE

 #### Traffic Analysis
-- `get-traffic-flows` - Get detailed traffic flow data
+- `get-traffic-flows` - Get detailed traffic flow data with comprehensive filtering options:
+  - Date range filtering
+  - Source/destination filtering
+  - Service (port/protocol) filtering
+  - Policy decision filtering
+  - Workload and IP list query options
+  - Results limiting

-- `get-traffic-flows-summary` - Get summarized traffic flow information
+- `get-traffic-flows-summary` - Get summarized traffic flow information with the same filtering capabilities as get-traffic-flows

+#### Policy Management
+- `get-rulesets` - Get rulesets from the PCE with optional filtering:
+  - Filter by name
+  - Filter by enabled status

+#### IP Lists Management
+- `get-iplists` - Get IP lists from the PCE with optional filtering:
+  - Filter by name
+  - Filter by description
+  - Filter by IP ranges

+#### Connection Testing
+- `check-pce-connection` - Verify PCE connectivity and credentials

 ## Error Handling